European Banking Supervision: European Banking Supervision and banking consolidation

 In phase two, the ECB pays particular attention to the sustainability of the suggested business model (e.g., under which assumptions it has been built, what has been planned in terms of IT integration, etc.) and to the governance mechanism at stake (e.g. what the skills and experiences of the leadership are).
 With this communication, the ECB also took the initiative to clarify how it was computing the capital requirements of the new entity and how it would assess the quality of this new body's assets.

 According to two PwC analysts, the publication of this document by the ECB seems to indicate that it wishes to encourage banking consolidation.
 This position from the ECB is not new.
-In November 2016, the ECB wrote in its Financial Stability Review the following sentence with regards to the banking sector: “Consolidation could bring some profitability benefits at the sector level by increasing cost and revenue synergies without worsening the so-called “too-big-to-fail” problem” (ECB Financial Stability Review, Nov.
+In November 2016, the ECB wrote in its Financial Stability Review the following sentence with regard to the banking sector: "Consolidation could bring some profitability benefits at the sector level by increasing cost and revenue synergies without worsening the so-called "too-big-to-fail" problem" (ECB Financial Stability Review, Nov.
 2016, p.
 75) This positioning of the ECB, in favor of bigger and more competitive banks in Europe, translates a certain bias of this institution towards the financial industry.
 This bias can be explained by different power mechanisms at stake: